Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Results

-In Fig. 2D, we show how the entropy rate of random walkers is much lower at a causally-emergent macroscale compared to its microscale.
-As defined in \cite{xu2016representing}, the entropy of random walkers on the network is $H{\big(}X_{t+1}|X_{t} = \sum_{i,j}\pi(i)p(i\rightarrow j)\log_2p(i\rightarrow j)\big)$, where $\pi(i)$ is the stationary probability, and $p(i\rightarrow j)$ is the probability of $v_j$ given $v_i$.
+In Fig. 3D, we show how the entropy rate of random walkers is much lower at a causally-emergent macroscale compared to its microscale.
+As defined in \cite{xu2016representing}, the entropy of random walkers on the network is $H{\big(}X_{t+1}|X_{t} = \sum_{i,j}\pi iw_{ij}\log_2 w_{ij}\big)$, where $\pi(i)$ is the stationary probability, and $w_{ij}$ is the probability of $v_j$ given $v_i$ for a random walker (assuming normalization such that edges are equivalent to probabilities of random walks).
 Note that, the "reverse" entropy rate (the entropy derived if the random walkers are walking backwards across the network) shows a similar reduction at the macroscale (not shown due to its similarity with the entropy rate).

-Global network efficiency is a measure of network connectedness based on path length, often used to quantify small-world network dynamics \cite{PhysRevLett.87.198701}.
-The global efficiency of a network, $G$, is the inverse of the average shortest path between all pairs of nodes in a network.
-The global network efficiency can also be greater at macroscales in cases of causal emergence (Fig. 2E).